Everything you need to know about rail walk-outs this month

 In a letter to members, he wrote: “Progress has been slow but we believe there will be an offer shortly.
 In the event of it not being realistic, or substantial enough, we may need to take further and possibly prolonged industrial action.”

-A spokesman for the Rail Delivery Group, which represents train operators, said: “We understand the impact of these strikes on individuals and businesses alike, and we can only apologise for this unnecessary and damaging disruption.
+A spokesman for the Rail Delivery Group (RDG), which represents train operators, said: “We understand the impact of these strikes on individuals and businesses alike, and we can only apologise for this unnecessary and damaging disruption.

-“While we are doing all we can to keep trains running, unfortunately there will be reduced train services between Wednesday 31 May and Saturday 3 June, so our advice is to check before you travel.”
+“While we are doing all we can to keep trains running, unfortunately there will be reduced train services.”

+Passengers are being urged to check before travel, and in particular to ensure they can complete their journey before services end for the day.

 Why is the RMT striking?

-The Rail Delivery Group (RDG), representing train operators, has made proposals on pay that the RMT says it cannot accept.
+The RDG has made proposals on pay that the RMT says it cannot accept.

 The union’s general secretary, Mick Lynch, said: “The government is once again not allowing the Rail Delivery Group to make an improved offer that we can consider.